MarvinMind/bugtracking/README.md

-# Bug & Feature Tracker
+# Renoir Consulting - Issue Tracker

 A comprehensive bug and feature tracking application built with Hono framework and Cloudflare D1 database, designed for teams of 4-5 users to track issues across multiple applications.

+**Branded for Renoir Consulting** with custom logo, color scheme, and design guidelines.

 ## 🌐 Live Demo